pievos101/HC-fused/README.md

 ## The fusion algorithm HCfuse

-You may want to use your own clustering algorithm and just employ the hierarchical fusion algorithm.
+You may want to use your own clustering algorithm and employ laste fusion using the hierarchical fusion algorithm HCfuse.

 For instance, lets assume we have two cluster solutions cl1 and cl2.